-- Funding education provision, tutoring or mentoring that is part of the young person's statutory education entitlement. - Giving young people access to existing arrangements, e.g. Homework Club - School trips, which are effectively part of the Curriculum this includes trips abroad - School equipment e.g. stationery, DT- food ingredients, laptops, revision guides etc. - Contributing to the salaries of substantive staff (as interventions should be time-limited) - Generic interventions which are not individual to each person's needs - Reduced class sizes - School Uniform - School Meals - Transport costs to events or clubs - IT access which should be provided through home - School rewards - Extracurricular clubs outside of school that do not meet any identified needs in the PEP
+- Funding education provision, tutoring or mentoring that is part of the young person's statutory education entitlement.
+This includes mentoring by the school's internal mentor. - Giving young people access to existing arrangements, e.g. Homework Club - School trips, which are effectively part of the Curriculum this includes trips abroad - School equipment e.g. stationery, DT- food ingredients, laptops, revision guides etc. - Contributing to the salaries of substantive staff (as interventions should be time-limited) - Generic interventions which are not individual to each person's needs - Reduced class sizes - School Uniform - School Meals - Transport costs to school, events or clubs - IT access which should be provided through home - School rewards - Extracurricular clubs outside of school that do not meet any identified needs in the PEP